AOXpredict/AOXpredict/README.md

 # AOXpredict
-This Repository includes the model file and descriptions of flow chart of AOX predict fusing model.
+This Repository includes the model file, descriptors file and descriptions of descriptors calculation.

 # Contents